Posts

 Image

-REES, Dee (United States) Pariah (2011) Spine #1083 Blu-ray \ The path to living as one's authentic self is paved with trials and tribulations in this revelatory, assured feature debut by Dee Rees -- the all-too-rare coming-of-age tale to honestly represent the experiences of queer Black women.
+REES, Dee (United States) Pariah [2011] Spine #1083 Blu-ray \ The path to living as one's authentic self is paved with trials and tribulations in this revelatory, assured feature debut by Dee Rees -- the all-too-rare coming-of-age tale to honestly represent the experiences of queer Black women.
 Grounded in the fine-grained specificity and deft characterizations of Ree's script and built around a beautifully layered performance from Adepero Oduye, Pariah follows Brooklyn teenager Alike, who is dealing with the emotional minefields of both first love and heartache and the disapproval of her family as she navigates the expression of her gender and sexual identities within a system that does not make space for them.
 Achieving an aching intimacy with its subject through the expressive cinematography of Bradford Young, this deeply felt portrait finds strength in vulnerability and liberation in letting go.
 86 minutes Color 5.1 Surround 1:85:1 aspect ratio Criterion Release 2021...

-#1082g: RIGGS, Marlon: Black Is . . .
+#1082g: RIGGS, Marlon: Black is . . .
 Black Ain't (1995)

 Image

-RIGGS, Marlon (United States) Black Is . . .
-Black Ain't (1995) Spine #1082g Blu-ray Director/Writer Marlon Riggs was 38 when he directed Black Is . . .
+RIGGS, Marlon (United States) Black is . . .
+Black Ain't [1995] Spine #1082g Blu-ray Director Marlon Riggs was 38 when he directed Black Is . . .
 Black Ain't .
 Made with an urgency imparted by the knowledge that he was nearing the end of his life, Marlon Rigg's final film -- completed after his death of AIDS by a group of his devoted collaborators -- is a wide-ranging consideration of a question that had long been central to his work: What does it mean to be Black?
 Using his mother's gumbo recipe as a metaphor for the diversity of the African American experience, Riggs travels the country, seeking insights from leading thinkers like Angela Davis, Henry Louis Gates Jr., bell hooks, and Barbara Smith as well as ordinary people -- young and old, rich and poor, rural and urban, gay and straight -- all grappling with the numerous, often contested definitions of Blackness that have shaped their lives.
-Punctuated by footage of a dying Riggs directing his crew and deli...
+Punctuated by footage of a dying Riggs directing his crew and delivering ...

-#1082f: RIGGS, Marlon: Non, Je Ne Regrette Rien (No Regret) (1993)
+#1082f: RIGGS, Marlon: Non, Je ne Regrette Rien (No Regret) (1993)

 Image